Top 5 This Week

 Colorado’s ski resorts are the gold standard of American skiing.
 The state averages 300+ inches of snow annually at major resorts, with the Rocky Mountain snowpack delivering the consistent, dry powder that Colorado has marketed as “The Greatest Snow on Earth” — and that Colorado’s ski industry has built its reputation on for decades.

-Vail: The largest single ski resort in the United States, with 5,317 acres of skiable terrain spread across front-side groomed runs, the legendary Back Bowls (2,700 acres of open bowl skiing), and Blue Sky Basin.
+Vail: One of the largest ski resorts in the United States, with 5,317 acres of skiable terrain spread across front-side groomed runs, the legendary Back Bowls (2,700 acres of open bowl skiing), and Blue Sky Basin.
 Vail’s combination of variety, vertical (3,450 feet), infrastructure, and consistent snow quality makes it the benchmark against which American ski resorts are measured.
 The resort town of Vail has European ski village aesthetics — pedestrian-only streets, heated sidewalks, architecturally consistent buildings — that are unique in American skiing.

 Breckenridge: The highest-elevation ski resort in the United States, with the top lift reaching 12,998 feet and five peaks offering terrain from beginner green runs to double-black diamond steeps above treeline.
 Breckenridge’s Victorian mining-town character — preserved Main Street, historic buildings converted to restaurants and shops — gives it the most authentically historic character of Colorado’s major resorts.